comses/comses.net/README.md

 -------------
 1. [Install Docker](https://docs.docker.com/engine/install/) ([Ubuntu-specific install instructions](https://docs.docker.com/desktop/install/ubuntu/))
 2. The new `docker-compose-plugin` (e.g., `$ apt install -y docker-compose-plugin`) provides a `docker compose ...` command that replaces old `docker-compose ...` invocations
-3. Add `vm.max_map_count=262144` to `/etc/sysctl.d/99-docker.conf` for elasticsearch.
-Access the file with the command : (`$ sudo nano /etc/sysctl.d/99-docker.conf`).
-More info on (https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html)
+3. Create or update a file, /etc/sysctl.d/99-docker.conf with the line vm.max_map_count=262144 so elasticsearch can run properly.
+You can create / access the file with an invocation like $ sudo nano /etc/sysctl.d/99-docker.conf and following the in-terminal instructions to save and exit.

 These instructions assume a Linux CLI with dependencies on `make`, `openssl`, and `gettext`.